 Barry also faces federal criminal charges and the possibility of a sentence of up to 20 years if convicted.
 Barry did not enter a plea, waived his right to a bail hearing, and is being held until further proceedings later this week.

-If you are a Leverage Group Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Leverage Group Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.